Yoast/wordpress-seo/readme.txt

 * Adds increased compatibility for LiteSpeed web servers.
 Props to [J-Rey](https://github.com/J-Rey).
 * [Yoast SEO Premium] Excludes the Table of Contents block from the SEO and readability analysis.
 * Adds adjacent relative links for WooCommerce shop pages.
 Props to [stodorovic](https://github.com/stodorovic).
-* [yoastseo] Filters out table block content from the `getSentenceBeginnings` research.
-* [yoastseo] Excludes Table of Contents from the analysis.

 Bugfixes:

 * Fixes a bug where an error would be shown on the page overview and post overview when the website's MySQL database was run in ANSI-mode.
 Props to [stodorovic](https://github.com/stodorovic).
 * Fixes a bug where shortcodes would be removed from the Open Graph description even when they were explicitly added.
 Props to [Lomerill](https://github.com/Lomerill).
 * Fixes a bug where using the `wpseo_schema_{@type}` filter would result in a fatal error.
-* [wordpress-seo-premium] Fixes a bug where Premium users with an inactive Premium license would be prompted indefinitely to restart their SEO data optimization.
-We now show an error message informing them how to activate their license.
-* [@yoast/schema-blocks] Fixes a bug where the Schema blocks were misaligned.
-* Fixes a bug where the last breadcrumb item is stripped in breadcrumb schema on subsequent pages of a static posts page.
+* Fixes a bug where the last breadcrumb item was stripped in breadcrumb Schema output on subsequent pages of a static posts page.

 = 16.5 =
 Release Date: June 15th, 2021